-A public consultation has been launched on a proposed change in the law to improve Scotland’s poor cardiac arrest survival rates.
+Anas Sarwar has proposed a change in the law to improve Scotland’s poor cardiac arrest survival rates.

-The Member’s Bill from Anas Sarwar MSP would require defibrillators to be registered with the ambulance service, allowing 999 call handlers to identify the nearest device and direct bystanders to it.
+The Member’s Bill would require defibrillators to be registered with the ambulance service, allowing 999 call handlers to identify the nearest device and direct bystanders to it.

 Currently, there are around 3,500 out-of-hospital cardiac arrests in Scotland every year where resuscitation is attempted, and in only 1-in-12 of those cases will the person survive.